lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/On_Large-Batch_Training_for_Deep_Learning.md

   1. saddle-point avoidance[[2](#References)].
   1. robustness to input data[[3](#References)].

-- The loss funcion of deep learning models is frauthg with many local minimizers, and many of these minimizers correspond to a similar loss function value.
+- The loss function of deep learning models is fraught with many local minimizers, and many of these minimizers correspond to a similar loss function value.
   - both flat and sharp minimizer have very similar loss function values.

 ## Experimental Study

-### How to measure sharpness of a minimizer
+### How to measure the sharpness of a minimizer

-- sharpness of a minimizer can be characterized by the magnitude of the eigenvalues of $\bigtriangledown^2f(x)$
+- the sharpness of a minimizer can be characterized by the magnitude of the eigenvalues of $\bigtriangledown^2f(x)$
-  - however, the computatioin cost is prohibitive.
+  - however, the computation cost is prohibitive.
 - a computationally feasible metric: exploring a small neighborhood of a solution and computing the largest value that the function $f$ can attain in that neighborhood.

   ![](images/sharpness_metric.png)